dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 real-valued variables.
 Other examples include quadratic objectives and constraints, which better make use of the strengths of D-Wave's solvers.

-The goal of this problem is to optimize the enjoyment of a diet's foods while keeping to the dieter's budget and daily requirements on macro-nutrients.
+The goal of this problem is to optimize the taste of a diet's foods while keeping to the dieter's budget and daily requirements on macro-nutrients.

 Example Requirements